csci104/site/homework/hw4draft/programming/index.md

 #### A note on data sizes

-We will only run your program on inputs that fit inside a long, for simplicity.
+We will only run your program on inputs that fit inside a `long long`, for simplicity.
 Inside your modular exponentiation algorithm, you will need to deal with values as large as (n-1)^2 (make sure your algorithm does not require you to store values any larger than this).
-When you are testing your program, make sure to choose p and q values such that (p*q-1)^2 is no bigger than about 10^18, and we will do the same.
+When you are testing your program, make sure to choose p and q values such that (p*q-1)^2 is no bigger than about `9 x 10^15`, and we will do the same.

+#### Using your program (Optional)

+If you would like to use this program for its intended purpose, here is how you would do that:

+1. Select a `p` and `q`, calculate `n`, and provide your value `n` to students in the class via an unsecure channel (such as Piazza).
+2. Students can now use your value `n` to encrypt a message `M` for you, and post them in an unsecure channel, along with their own different public key `n'`
+3. Using `p` and `q`, decrypt and read `M`.
+4. Use `n'` to encrypt a reply message, and post it in an unsecure channel.

-Note that this program would be a totally viable encryption/decryption mechanism if you expanded it to allow for larger p and q values.
-It is possible to add this functionality by storing single large values in an array (similar to how we split M up), but this would make the entire program significantly more fiddly and complicated.
+Note that the use of this program is only limited by the small cap for `p` and `q` values (which means your "private" messages will be weak to a brute-force search).
+It is possible to improve this functionality by storing single large values in an array (similar to how we split M up).
+This would be fiddly and tedious, however, so it is not a required element of this assignment.
+If you implemented this improvement and started using 200-digit primes for `p` and `q`, you would have a totally secure encryption mechanism!

 ### Finishing Up